elkarte/themes/_posts/2019-08-11-Integrity.md

  - The info center is on the right side for wide screens and will drop below for small screens.
  - The board index layout has changed for a cleaner look.
  - The message index is redone to show the avatar first, and move topic page navigation to a single area.
 Sticky topics are in a separate area that is collapsible, the collapsed/expanded selection choice is remembered as well.
  - The topic display has an updated poster info area where some items that were normally hidden in the drop down have been exposed.
-The drop down area has also been enlarged so it is less cramped and now shows a little more information like last seen and member since.
+The drop down area has also been enlarged, so it is less cramped and now shows a little more information like last seen and member since.

 ## Installation: